-Pressure Vessels are one of the most important Static or stationary equipments for any process plant.
+Pressure Vessels are one of the most important Static or stationary equipment for any process plant.
 We can not think about any chemical plants or Refineries or Petrochemical complex which runs Without any Pressure Vessel.
 Major chemical processes happen inside pressure vessels.
-These may be vertical or horizontal and are known by various names like column, drum, reactor, exchanger, etc. They can carry or process fluids of various temperature and pressure range.
-Most of the times these are designed following ASME BPVC code.
+These may be vertical or horizontal and are known by various names like column, drum, reactor, exchanger, etc. They can carry or process fluids of various temperatures and pressure ranges.
+Most of the time these are designed following the ASME BPVC code.
 In this article, major component vessel parts will be explained in brief.

 Head (Fig. 1): The end enclosures of a vessel.
 They can be semi-elliptical, spherical, or dished.

 Shell (Fig. 1): The cylindrical walls of a vessel.
 Sometimes shells can be insulated depending on body temperature or process conditions